GeorgieasaService/aws-bootcamp-cruddur-2023/journal/week4.md

 ## Security Considerations
 There is a need for sensitive info(such as: credit card info & passwords) in databases to be used and stored in a secure manner
 Here are some security consideration:
- - Store your data in the region it originates from. (data sovereignty concerns)
+ - Create your database in the region the data originates from. (data sovereignty concerns)
+ - Enabling deletion protection is a good idea
+ - The dbs should always be encrypted.
+ - The dbs shouldn't be publically accessible
  -